-Cost: To ensure the safe delivery of the trips the school invests in high quality gear and qualified experienced staff.
-There is an associated cost to each student for the activities based course of \$450 for the year long programme.
+To ensure the safe delivery of the trips the school invests in high quality gear and qualified experienced staff.
+There is an associated cost to each student for the activities based course of \$480 for the year long programme.
 This cost will cover transport, safety equipment, food for overnight activities, the First Aid Certificate and the cost of qualified experienced staff who will ensure the safe delivery of all trips.

-NB: Students completing this course will gain 22 credits, plus an Outdoor First Aid qualification that is industry recognised.
+NB: Students completing this course will gain 16 credits, plus an Outdoor First Aid qualification that is industry recognised.

 For students or families where there may be an issue of financial hardship, there are options to pay this amount over time or have a subsidy through the hardship fund.
-Please contact Yvonne Nees (y.nees@wbhs.school.nz) if you would like to organise a payment plan, or Mike Elliot (m.elliot@wbhs.school.nz) for access to the hardship fund.
+Please contact Raewyn Cannons(r.cannons@wbhs.school.nz) if you would like to organise a payment plan, or Rachel Thornton (r.thornton@wbhs.school.nz) for access to the hardship fund.

-Full payment, or a payment plan to pay full amount by the end of Term 1, will need to be processed by the end of Week 3, Term 1.
+Full payment, or a payment plan to pay the full amount by December 1 will need to be processed by December 1 (or upon course selection if after this date).

-An alternate free course is offered: Achievement/Unit Standards offered:
+An alternate free course is offered:

+Achievement/Unit Standards offered: